acidhelm/challonge_mgr/CONTRIBUTING.md

 If you are doing development on Challonge Mgr, you should run the unit tests after making significant changes.
-The system tests access your Challonge account to test with live data, so you need to tell the tests your account name and API key.
+The system tests access your Challonge account to test with live data, so you need to tell the tests your Challonge API key.
 The tests only do read operations; no data in your account will be changed.

 Add these lines to your `.env` file before running the tests: